 Popular Routes from Bangalore to Coorg

 The best thing about taking a road trip is that you can soak in the beauty of the route and also explore the places that fall on the way.
-There are three popular routes that you can take to travel from Bangalore to Coorg, each with its own attractions.
-Outlined below are the details of each route.
+There are three popular routes that you can take to travel from Bangalore to Coorg by road, each with its own attractions.
+Outlined below are the details of each route: